 The Community Foundation of Shelby County accepts many different types of gifts that help you fulfill your dreams and receive the best tax advantages.
 Some donors prefer to make current gifts during their lifetimes.
 Others feel that a deferred gift is best.

-Our staff can work with you and your financial or tax advisor.
-As with any gift to a charitable organization, gifts to the Community Foundation of Shelby County are irrevocable.
+Our staff can work with you and your legal, financial and tax advisors.
+As a 501(c)(3) public charitable organization, gifts to the Community Foundation of Shelby County are deductible to the highest levels allowed by law.
+We frequently work with simple and complex gifting strategies that your professional advisors may recommend.
 We strongly encourage you to consult your tax advisor before making a sizable gift to ensure the contribution is made in a way most advantageous to your personal situation.
-Regardless of the type of gift, we will send a charitable gift acknowledgment as substantiation to assist with your income tax filing.

 Checks should be made payable to ‘Community Foundation of Shelby County.’
-The name of the intended charitable fund should be listed on the check’s memo line, in an accompanying note or on the Gift Form.
+Please identify the charitable fund to receive the gift by adding the fund name on the check’s memo line, in an accompanying note or on the Gift Form.
+Click here to view a list of funds.
 Typically, cash gifts are deductible up to 60 percent of your Adjusted Gross Income (AGI).

 Use a major credit card or your PayPal account to make a gift to any Community Foundation charitable fund.
 See the ‘Donate’ button at the top right corner of our site and follow the on-screen instructions.
 Gifts made using your credit card or PayPal account have the same deductibility as cash gifts.